When Don Henley Revealed That Deacon Frey, Glenn’s Son, Was Joining Eagles

 One of the unanswered questions regarding the 2017 Classic West and Classic East festivals was who would be replacing Glenn Frey in the Eagles’ lineup.
 The answer was supplied by the band’s co-founder, Don Henley in a radio interview two months’ earlier, on May 15.
 Deacon Frey, the son of Eagles‘ other co-founder, would be playing with the reunited band.

-A rumor had been floated since the announcement of the festival that the younger Frey, who has performed Eagles music in the past, might be joining the band for these events, although no formal confirmation had been made.
-Henley revealed Deacon Frey’s involvement during an interview on with host Mike Rhyner on “The Hardline,” on The Ticket (Dallas sports radio station KTCK).
+A rumor had been floated since the announcement of the festival that Deacon Frey, who had performed Eagles music in the past, might be joining the band for these events, although no formal confirmation had been made.
+Henley revealed the younger Frey’s involvement during an interview on with host Mike Rhyner on “The Hardline,” on The Ticket (Dallas sports radio station KTCK).

 “I’m not supposed to say that,” Henley replied when asked directly whether Frey would be involved in the shows.
 He then let the cat out of the bag: “Yeah, he is,” Henley said.
 “There’s going to be an official announcement in a few days but let’s just do it here.
 Glenn’s son Deacon is a very talented young man, and he seems to be up for the task.
 He’s enthusiastic about it and he’s been working real hard on it, and he’s gonna do it with us.
 I think that’s appropriate.”